snej/monocypher-cpp/README.md

 5. Read the [Monocypher documentation](https://monocypher.org/manual/) to learn how to use the API!
 The correspondence between the functions documented there, and the classes/methods here, should be clear.
 You can also consult `tests/MonocypherCppTests.cc` as a source of examples.

 > ⚠️ You do _not_ need to compile or include the Monocypher C files in `vendor/monocypher/`.
 The C++ source files compile and include them for you indirectly, wrapping their symbols in a C++ namespace.

+## Change Log

+### 10 April 2023 -- Monocypher 4.0.1

+Upgraded the Monocypher library from 3.1.3 to 4.0.1.
+There were a lot of API changes in the C API, but most of them don't affect the C++ API.
+I've even added (trivial) wrappers for some functionality that was removed.

+The change you _will_ notice is to the signature API.
+Monocypher used to keep the Ed25519 secret and public keys separate.
+But in 4.0 Loup decided to include the public key in the secret key, as libSodium does.
+This is because signing and verification use both keys, and there was a danger that application code might accidentally pass a mismatched pair, producing garbage results.
+The C API now only takes the secret key, which is actually both keys in one.

+I already had a `key_pair` struct that combined the two keys, so that stays the same.
+The breaking change is that **`signing_key` is now renamed `key_pair::seed`**, and you can't use it directly to sign and verify anymore; only the `key_pair` does that.
+Wherever you were signing and verifying with the `signing_key`, alone, you'll now need to construct a `key_pair` from it and then call the `key_pair`.
+Also consider changing your code to use `key_pair` instead of `seed`; it's only 32 bytes larger and you'll save time on every signature or verification.

+PS: When reading the Monocypher C API docs, keep in mind that what they call the "secret key" corresponds to the `key_pair` struct in the C++ API.

 ## To-Do